Fortee2/SQL-Server-Database-Copy/README.md

 ## What’s Here?
 There are two files that make up this project.

 The first is [Schema.sql](https://github.com/Fortee2/SQL-Serer-Database-Copy/tree/master/ExtractDB/Schema.sql) in the ExtractDB folder.
-This script extracts the meta data from your source database using the SQL Server system table and generates the necessary create statements.
+This script extracts the schema information from your source database using the SQL Server system table and generates the necessary create statements.

 The second file is a Powershell script, [CopyDatabase.ps1](https://github.com/Fortee2/SQL-Serer-Database-Copy/tree/master/Powershell/CopyDatabase.ps1), that executes Schema.sql against the source database and take the output and applies it to a destination database.
-The also includes calls to the Bulk Copy tool, BCP, to transfer data after the table structure has been created.
+The CopyDatabase script also includes calls to the Bulk Copy tool, BCP, to transfer data after the table structure has been created.